hashobject/perun/README.md

  - generate blog from markdown files
  - generate documentation for your open source library bases on README.md
- - any case where you'd want to use jekyll or another static site generator
+ - any case where you'd want to use Jekyll or another static site generator

 ## Examples